How a Maintained HVAC System Adds to Your Dallas Home Comfort

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
-Many furnaces have a tendancy to dry out the air during the heating process, bringing on irritation of the skin, eyes, nose, and mouth.
+Many furnaces tend to dry out the air during the heating process, bringing on irritation of the skin, eyes, nose, and mouth.
 If your furnace utilizes a humidifier to maintain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t function properly and you’ll be left with dry air inside your home.
 Chat with your HVAC service professional during your furnace tune-up about checking and cleaning your humidifier as well.
 In many cases, your humidifier’s water source may need to be turned on, as it may be turned off during the summer when added humidity is unneeded.
-Ensuring your humidifier is maintained right along with your heating system will boost your indoor comfort levels during the heating season.
+Making certain your humidifier is maintained right along with your heating system will boost your indoor comfort levels during the heating season.

-You and your family deserve a safe, healthy, and comfortable home.
+You and your family deserve a healthy, safe and comfortable home.
 Learn how your HVAC system affects indoor comfort by comb through a number of other articles we have on our blog.
-If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at or schedule an appointment online.
+If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at 469-250-0932 or schedule an appointment online.